Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 I thought the judge, no, we already have a Messiah, and it's Obama.

-I mean, isn't some some judge is going to reverse this because this is First Amendment all the way.
+I mean, some judge is going to reverse this, because this is First Amendment all the way.

-I mean, how many people in the in the world are named Jesus?
+I mean, how many people in the world are named Jesus?

-And and and they don't make those people change their names.
+And they don't make those people change their names.

 You probably thought it was something else.

-Like, what was the what what was the uh Buford T justice was the name of a state trooper in a Burt Reynolds Jackie Gleason played the character?
+Like, what was the Buford T. Justice was the name of a state trooper and a Burt Reynolds.

 CVS pharmacy customers are being asked for ID when they buy nail polish remover.